 As in GER 251, this course emphasizes language production skills, but focus is on composition and reading literary texts to prepare students for upper-division courses.
 Students must earn a minimum grade of C- before they can advance to subsequent courses.
+Taught only in the Heidelberg program.
 Prerequisite: GER 251 or equivalent competency.
-This course is a prerequisite for all upper-division courses.